Trade-off relations between measurement dependence and hidden information for factorizable hidden variable models: Results

-(The direct proof for this relation is given in Appendix \ref{app:MH}.)
-This means that large measurement dependence requires large hiddenness, and also $H=0$ implies $M=0$.
-Now our main finding of relaxed Bell inequalities for separable models is presented as follows. \begin{thm} The optimal CHSH value $S_{\rm opt}$ for a separable HV model satisfies
+(the proof for this relation is given in Appendix \ref{app:MH}).
+This means that large measurement dependence requires large hidden information, and also $H=0$ implies $M=0$.
+Now our main finding of relaxed Bell inequalities for factorizable models is presented as follows. \begin{thm} For any factorizable model, a relaxed Bell inequality